 Nair, Harish.
 (2016).
 Global, regional and national disease burden estimates of acute lower respiratory infections due to respiratory syncytial virus in young children in 2015, 1995-2015 [dataset].
 University of Edinburgh.
 Usher Institute of Population Health Sciences and Informatics. http://dx.doi.org/10.7488/ds/1491.

-considerable RSV research activity yielding substantial new data from developing countries.
-With a considerably expanded dataset from a large international collaboration we aimed to estimate the global incidence, hospitalisation rate and mortality from RSV-ALRI episodes in young children in 2015.
+Background - We have previously estimated that respiratory syncytial virus (RSV) was associated with 22% of all episodes of (severe) acute lower respiratory infection (ALRI) resulting in 55000 to 199000 deaths in children younger than 5 years in 2005.
+In the past 5 years, major research activity on RSV has yielded substantial new data from developing countries.
+With a considerably expanded dataset from a large international collaboration, we aimed to estimate the global incidence, hospital admission rate, and mortality from RSV-ALRI episodes in young children in 2015.

 Methods - We estimated the incidence and hospital admission rate of RSV-associated ALRI (RSV-ALRI) in children younger than 5 years stratified by age and World Bank income regions from a systematic review of studies published between Jan 1, 1995, and Dec 31, 2016, and unpublished data from 76 high quality population-based studies.
 We estimated the RSV-ALRI incidence for 132 developing countries using a risk factor-based model and 2015 population estimates.
 We estimated the in-hospital RSV-ALRI mortality by combining in-hospital case fatality ratios with hospital admission estimates from hospital-based (published and unpublished) studies.
 We also estimated overall RSV-ALRI mortality by identifying studies reporting monthly data for ALRI mortality in the community and RSV activity.